digitalrebar/provision/doc/operations/virtualmedia-iso-booting.rst

 VirtualMedia Mount Options
 --------------------------

-The new actions in the IPMI plugin support manipulating the VirtualMedia mount paths, here's an example of specifying an ISO to mount:
+The new actions in the IPMI plugin support manipulating the VirtualMedia mount paths, here are examples of different usage scenarios:

 **Mount ISO**